dankamongmen/notcurses/README.md

 <details>
   <summary>Why do the stats show more Linux framebuffer bitmap bytes written
-  than total bytes written to the terminal?</summary>
+  than total bytes written to the terminal?
+And why don't Linux console graphics work when I ssh?</summary>
-  Linux framebuffer graphics aren't implemented via terminal writes, but instead writes directly into a memory map.
+  Linux framebuffer graphics aren't implemented via terminal writes, but rather writes directly into a memory map.
+This memory map isn't available on remote machines, and these writes aren't tracked by the standard statistics.
 </details>

 ## Useful links